depcheck/depcheck/README.md

 ## Features

 - Support ES5, ES6, ES7, JSX and CoffeeScript syntax.
-- Detect using ESLint configuration preset, parser and plugins.
+- Detect dependencies used as ESLint configuration preset, parser and plugins.
-- Detect using Webpack loaders.
+- Detect dependencies used as Webpack loaders.
-- Detect Babel presets and plugins.
+- Detect dependencies used as Babel presets and plugins.
+- Recognize peerDependencies and optionalDependencies used by other dependencies.
-- Recognize the packages used in `grunt.tasks.loadNpmTasks` call.
+- Recognize dependencies used inside `grunt.tasks.loadNpmTasks` call.
-- Smart to identify the binary package used in commands.
+- Smart to identify dependencies used in commands.

 ## Installation